 Angioplasty or coronary angioplasty as it is commonly known is recommended to patients with coronary artery disease.
 Before we go any further, it is important to note that angioplasty cannot be performed on each and every patient with CAD, and there are some eligibility criteria that are to be fulfilled.

-CAD, or coronary artery disease, is a disease marked by the unhealthy build-up of plaque in the arteries, that either results in the blockage or narrowing of the artery, thereby restricting the flow of blood through it.
-It is a very common heart problem that usually results in a heart attack if left untreated for long.
+CAD, or coronary artery disease, is a disease marked by the unhealthy build-up of plaque in the arteries, that either result in the blockage or narrowing of the artery, thereby restricting the flow of blood through it.
+It is a very common heart problem that usually results in a heart attack if left untreated for a long.
 Marked by symptoms like chronic chest pain and breathlessness, coronary artery disease can affect people of any age group, irrespective of their gender.

 Coronary artery disease is triggered by atherosclerosis, a condition marked by the accumulation of plaque in the arteries.
 The process does not happen overnight but rather takes years.
-Plaque is a waxy substance made up of unwanted fats, calcium and fibrin, the substance which is responsible for clot formation.
+Plaque is a waxy substance made up of unwanted fats, calcium, and fibrin, the substance which is responsible for clot formation.
 Plaque builds up slowly and as time passes by it tends to harden, causing a severe obstruction.
 This cuts the supply of oxygenated blood to the heart muscles, causing ischemia.
 This triggers angina and elevates the risk of a heart attack.

 Also, as the plaque starts building up, the body naturally reacts and sends white blood cells to fight the unwanted cholesterol.
 This results in inflammation leading to the formation of a small cap that covers the plaque.
-This cap can rupture, releasing small fragments of plaque into the bloodline, causing clots.
+This cap can rupture, releasing small fragments of plaque into the bloodline, and causing clots.
 This further restricts normal blood flow.

 Experts from the best Cardiac Centre in Kolkata suggest that plaque build-up is a common problem that is experienced by everyone, however, the problem lies in the speed at which the plaque accumulates.
-Healthy eating habits and active lifestyles can help to significantly lower down the pace of plaque accumulation however people who eat unhealthy or tend to follow a sedentary lifestyle, are likely to experience plaque buildup at a faster rate.
+Healthy eating habits and active lifestyles can help to significantly lower the pace of plaque accumulation however people who eat unhealthily or tend to follow a sedentary lifestyle, are likely to experience plaque buildup at a faster rate.

 Here are a few symptoms that might indicate the prevalence of CAD: